 - Our Green Champions network encourages and supports staff to implement positive sustainability changes in their workplace.

-- The 2018 Greening UCQ survey asked our staff to share their experiences and ideas about sustainability in their workplaces; the results have helped us understand our current level of staff engagement in sustainability, and will shape our 2018–2020 environmental action plan.
+- The 2018 Greening UCQ survey asked our staff to share their experiences and ideas about sustainability in their workplaces; the results have helped us understand our current level of staff engagement in sustainability.

 Leadership and advocacy

 Through UnitingCare’s wider sustainability efforts, Blue Care is engaged in advocacy and policy development on issues such as energy planning, climate change mitigation and adaptation.

 - Blue Care has partnered with the University of Sunshine Coast and Griffith University on a climate change adaptation project to reduce heat stress among aged care residents through ‘green’ infrastructure.